 I am a writer, preacher, retreat leader, counselor, wife, mother, volunteer chaplain, daughter, sister, friend.
 I completed my Doctor of Ministry degree at Hartford Seminary in 2014.
 My thesis focused on theologies of hospitality and how to live out the inclusive Spirit of our welcoming God.

-My new book Retreats to Go: Twelve Creative Programs that Renew and Refresh provides everything you need for your next retreat or small-group gathering.
+My lifelong dream (inspired by my author-grandfather Robert Ormond Case and my author-professor brother Dr. David R. Foster), was to write a book that would inspire and help others in ministry.
+My book Retreats to Go: Twelve Creative Programs that Renew and Refresh was published in July 2018.
+This easy-to-use book provides everything needed for a retreat or small-group gathering.
 Scripture-based programs with discussion questions, worship materials, music suggestions, activities, and craft ideas are provided – just add your group and you’re ready to go!
 Available on Amazon and direct from the publisher.

 Here’s a few things you might like to know: